greg-raven/grus/_posts/2014-03-22-evangelicals-do-not-want-amnesty.md

 ---
-title: 'Evangelicals do NOT want amnesty'
+title: "Evangelicals do NOT want amnesty"
 layout: post
 categories:
 - Letters